 Welcome to the airport.
 Here you can discover more about Luxembourg Airport.
 Learn our story, find out about our current performance as well as our vision for the future.
 We are the Société de l’Aéroport de Luxembourg SA, better known by our commercial name, lux-Airport.

 lux-Airport is a boutique airport which strives to offer you the quality and standards of a large hub airport with the shortcuts, comfort and efficiency of a regional one.
-Although small, the airport prides itself on having almost 3 million passengers a year, 800,000 tonnes of cargo, 7,400 parking spaces, 72 direct flight destinations and 15 different airlines.
+Although small, the airport prides itself on having 4.4 million passengers in 2019, 957.000 tonnes of cargo (2018), 7,400 parking spaces, more than 86 direct flight destinations and 16 different airlines.
 Located in the heart of Europe, the airport strives to provide convenience and comfort to all its travellers at all stages of their journey.

 Our story about Luxembourg Airport starts here..